-Before joining the Brooklyn Dodgers, Newcombe played for the Negro League Newark Eagles in 1944 and 1945.
+Before joining the Brooklyn Dodgers, Newcombe played for the Negro Leagues' Newark Eagles in 1944 and 1945.
 A newspaper poll done in 1952 placed him on the second team all-time Negro League greats.
 See Who were the Best Negro Leaguers?

 When he joined the Dodgers, he played for the Nashua Dodgers in 1946 and 1947 and was with the Montreal Royals in the International League in 1948 and 1949.
 During those four seasons in the minors he posted a win-loss record of 52-18.

 Major league highlights

 Newcombe's major league debut in 1949 was a shutout against the Cincinnati Reds.
-He went 17-8 in his first season and was a key factor in bringing the Brooklyn Dodgers the 1949 pennant.
+He went 17-8 in his first season and was a key factor in bringing the Dodgers the pennant.
 He led the team in wins (ahead of Preacher Roe, who had a 15-6 record).

 He lost two years to the military (1952-1953), something which is not usually counted into his record.
 In particular, he had won 20 games in 1951 before going into the military, and he won 20 games again in 1955, so one can only imagine how the 1953 Brooklyn Dodgers would have done if they had had him on the team.
 The 1953 Dodgers won 105 games without him, and with him they might have become one of the three or four winningest teams of all time.